asso04/AI-Customer-Churn-Predictor/README.md

 # 📌 Project Summary

 AI Customer Churn Predictor is a SaaS-like machine learning platform designed for scalable churn prediction with per-client models and production-style API architecture.

+---

+## 📄 License

+Commercial use requires explicit permission from the author.